 Music consumption and discovery have been dramatically transformed in recent years, owing to the advent of digital streaming platforms and the proliferation of music databases.
 Amid this evolving landscape, the application of AI to music recommendation systems has emerged as a pivotal endeavor.
 The promise of enhancing user experiences and facilitating the exploration of a vast and diverse repertoire excites music enthusiasts.
 This proposal introduces what an AI-driven music recommendation system is through data gathering, preprocessing, model construction, evaluation, and user-centric considerations [2].
 These considerations will include the user's involvement, experience, and overall system usability.
 After collecting the data from MSD, the steps for preprocessing will need to be usable.
-The preprocessing includes cleaning the data, checking for missing values, and creating features based on the song's tempo, loudness, etc [12].
-The Million Song Dataset encompasses diverse music-related information, involving cover songs, lyrics, user data, genre labels, song-level tags, and similarity.
+The preprocessing includes checking for missing values and creating features based on the song's tempo, loudness, etc [14].